drornir/website/dndev/content/posts/drafts/how-to-make-a-web-gui-by-a-backend-dev.md

 Both options are overwhelming.

-But there are many small, obscure libraries and mini-frameworks that were built with **you** in mind - yes, you, a backend developer who just wants to interact with their users easily.
+But there are many small, obscure libraries and mini-frameworks that were built with a backend developer who just wants to interact with humans easily.

 I'll try to sketch out a few ideas for you to get started with.
 You can mix and match between the example, since n the base of them all is a shared set of assumptions: